stroxler/music-notes/maj7b5-chords.md

       (and obviously Bb is in most of the scales you'd play against Abma7b5).
   - ... so it's basically an "altered suspended" sound that you can think of as having elements of both subdominant and altered dominant sounds.
+  - note that bVIma7 often will resolve to V, which is what you'd sort of expect of a subdominant.
+    - It will kind of behave like a tritone substitution for IImi in that case, and in fact it's outlined for one beat by a typical walking bassline anyway!
+    - for an example of a tune that uses this *explicitly*, "Blue in Green" does (Bbma7#11 -> A7alt) although the effect isn't as pronounced because it's headed to D minor rather than D major.

 ## The VII ma7b5 chord